Republic Airlines: Northwest Airlines

 In 1986, Northwest Orient Airlines announced on January 23 that they would buy Republic for $884 million in response to United Airlines' purchase of the Pacific routes of Pan American World Airways and to provide domestic feed.
 Opposed by the Justice Department, the Northwest-Republic merger was approved by the Transportation Department on July 31 and was completed on October 1, with Northwest dropping the word Orient from their name after the merger.
-Republic's hubs at Minneapolis, Memphis, and Detroit became the backbone of Northwest's domestic network.
+Northwest merged Republic's hub at Minneapolis, with its existing hub there, and retained Republic's hubs at Memphis, and Detroit.
+Together, they became the backbone of Northwest's domestic network.

-Northwest later merged with Delta Air Lines in 2008; the deal was finalized in January 2010, with Delta as the surviving air carrier.
-Republic's hubs in Detroit and the Twin Cities have remained intact with Delta; Memphis was dehubbed in 2013.
+Northwest later merged with Delta Air Lines in October 2008; the deal was finalized in January 2010, with Delta as the surviving air carrier.
+Delta initially retained the former Republic hubs, but dehubbed Memphis in 2013.

 Frequent flyer program

 In October 1984 Republic introduced a new frequent flyer program called the Perks program.
 The new program eliminated the need to place a frequent flyer account number sticker on each flight ticket coupon, with earned mileage automatically being assigned to accounts if the reservation was booked directly with Republic.
 Each flight segment earned a minimum of 1,000 miles or the actual mileage, if greater.
 A domestic round trip reward ticket was automatically issued every 20,000 miles.
 The new program included a partnership with Pan American World Airways for earning and redeeming mileage awards.
 In January 1986, Western Airlines was added as a partner.
 Effective October 1, 1986, the Republic Perks frequent flyer program was merged into Northwest Airlines which adopted the WorldPerks program name, taken from Republic.